 Through funding of $1.8 million (and growing), Anthem Foundation is a Feeding America Leadership Partner.
 Feeding America and its entire network of food banks are continuing to serve neighbors in need.
 Many food banks are adapting their programs to meet increased needs for kids and families affected by school closures as well as addressing the issue of people needing food while quarantined.

 Boys and Girls Clubs

-As communities across the country see their schools close, we are working to redirect up to $2 million in grant funding to local Boys and Girls Clubs to help distribute meals to children and families who rely heavily on school and club meals.
+As communities across the country see their schools close, we are redirecting up to $2 million in grant funding to local Boys and Girls Clubs to help distribute meals to children and families who rely heavily on school and club meals.
 At some Clubs, funding is supporting virtual programming to improve youth physical and mental health during this time.

 Mental Health America (MHA)

 Anthem Foundation recently announced a new grant to Mental Health America, the nation’s largest independently held behavioral health organization.
 The grant funds MHA’s Screening to Supports (S2S) program, an online platform offering free, anonymous mental health screens to nearly one million people per year, with analysis of results and customized recommendations for next steps.
 S2S has seen a 20 percent increase in anxiety screenings and an 873 percent increase in depression screenings since COVID-19 started spreading across the world.
 As more and more places enact quarantines and social distancing, MHA is promoting, adapting, and improving access to this tool so it can more effectively address the impacts of loneliness and isolation.
 With the help of our partnership with MHA, 2.2 million Americans have been supported in their mental health journeys through the challenges of COVID-19.